 Today, people talk about interest rates as often as they do the weather, but one type of interest rate, the expected interest rate or EIR, may be new to you.
 The expected interest rate is the interest rate your lender expects to prevail over the life of your reverse mortgage.
 It’s called “expected” because no crystal ball has yet been invented that can pinpoint what the interest rate will be on any given day.

-Your reverse mortgage lender takes the expected rate of interest along with your age and aligns them with a corresponding principal limit factor (PLF), found in tables published by the FHA.
-The PLF is critical because your lender multiplies this factor with your home’s appraised value (a maximum claim amount or MCA not to exceed the FHA’s lending limit of $970,800 in 2022) to determine your payout or principal limit.
+Your reverse mortgage lender takes the expected rate of interest along with your age and aligns them with a corresponding principal limit factor (PLF).
+The PLF is critical because your lender multiplies this factor with your home’s appraised value (a maximum claim amount or MCA not to exceed the FHA’s lending limit of $1,089,300 in 2023) to determine your payout or principal limit.

 Let’s look at a quick example: PLF of 0.5 x MCA of $500,000 = principal limit of $250,000.